 Education and Training: Dr. Green graduated Amherst College and his Doctor of Medicine (MD) at University of Virginia School of Medicine.
 He has also received a Master of Public Health (MPH) in epidemiology from Emory University School of Public Health.
 His specialty training was at Harvard Medical School, and he is board certified in both neurology and medical genetics.

 Research Leadership: Dr. Green recently co-chaired the Steering Committee of both the Clinical Sequencing Exploratory Research program (18 NIH grants, over 300 investigators), and the Steering Committee of the Newborn Sequencing in Genomic Medicine and Public Health program (4 NIH grants, over 100 investigators) and is a co-investigator on the Boston site within the Electronic Medical Records and Genomics Network.
 He is Associate Director for Research of Partners HealthCare Personalized Medicine and is leading the development of protocols for return of genomic results for the All of Us Research Program of the United States Precision Medicine Initiative and the Google/Verily Project Baseline.
 Most recently, Dr. Green leads Precision Population Health, a new initiative launched by Ariadne Labs and G2P that brings together world-class clinical genomics experts, primary care leaders and implementation scientists.
 Initiative goals are to address challenges facing health care systems adopting precision medicine in primary care.

 Policy Leadership: Dr. Green is accelerating the worldwide implementation of medical genomics.
 He was lead author on the influential recommendations for managing incidental findings in clinical sequencing from the American College of Medical Genetics and Genomics and contributing author on recommendations for managing incidental findings in research biobanks among participants and among family members of participants.
-He is a Board Member of the Council for Responsible Genetics and holds leadership positions within the Global Alliance for Genomics and Health and the All of Us Research Program on designing efforts to return research information, particularly genomic information, to research participants.
+He is a Board Member of the Council for Responsible Genetics and works within the Global Alliance for Genomics and Health and the All of Us Research Program on designing efforts to return research information, particularly genomic information, to research participants.